POTASSIUM Overview Information

 The following doses have been studied in scientific research:

-- For high blood pressure: the typical dose is 48-90 mEq daily.
+- For high blood pressure (hypertension): The typical dose of potassium is 48-90 mEq daily.

-- For preventing stroke: dietary intake of approximately 75 mEq (about 3.5 grams of elemental potassium) daily may reduce risk.
+- For stroke: For preventing stroke, dietary intake of about 75 mEq (about 3.5 grams of elemental potassium) has been taken daily.